 It seems like we can’t get enough nostalgia on Fridays here at The Solid Signal Blog.
 We all remember the web being “so cool” when we first got on it, but the web’s own history betrays it.

-Business Insider has put together a slide show of then-and-nows of some of your favorite web sites.
-Hate to tell you this… they’re not as cool as you remember.
+Insider has put together a before-and-after of web sites as they used to look compared to how they looked in 2017 when the article was written. h Hate to tell you this… they’re not as cool as you remember.
 In fact, some of them are just a little embarrassing.

 One of those that holds up fairly well is the New York Times site from 1996.
 Not surprisingly, its drawn-from-the-actual paper look is sincere, informative, and surprisingly content-rich considering that it was meant to be seen using a dial-up connection.